How to Print Tiled Pages in Acrobat

 Do this first:

 Open the zip file folder.
-To do this, double-click on the zipped folder.
-This will extract all the files to the folder you are in.
+To do this, double-click the folder.
+You can also right click and choose "Extract All" to put all the files elsewhere on your computer.

 Click on “Print” in the File menu.

 A dialog box similar to the one below will appear.

 Choose “Adobe PDF” as your printer.
 You will see a picture of the pattern file in the lower right.

 The paper size appears above the picture of the pattern, in this case it’s 8.5 x 11 inches or “letter size”.
 If you want to change this size to A4 or legal or any other paper size, click “Properties” at the top of the dialog box and then click the menu to the right of “Adobe PDF Page Size”.
 Choose your preferred paper size from the menu.
 You can print tiled pages in any size, but letter or A4 is the most common for home printers.

 Click the button labeled “Poster” under “Paper Sizing and Handling”.

 “Tile Scale” must read “100%” for the pattern to print at the correct size.

 Increase the overlap to whatever you prefer (we use .5 in).